enamchae/webgpu-pathtrace/README.md

 1. 10 maximum bounces
 1. $4\times 4$ supersampling rate
 1. 4 samples / grid cell

-tested using a Windows 11 machine with AMD Ryzen 7 8845HS w/ Radeon 780M Graphics (3.80 GHz), RTX 4070 notebook.
+Tested using a Windows 11 machine with AMD Ryzen 7 8845HS w/ Radeon 780M Graphics (3.80 GHz), RTX 4070 notebook.

 ### Rendering modes
 The UI provides 3 rendering options:
 1. **After every sample (coherent)**.
 The output colors are rendered after each sample is complete.
 Techniques involving compaction/sorting/partitioning based on whether a ray is done processing and what material the ray bounced off of are used here.
 (This tends to perform the slowest.)
 1. **After every sample**.
 The output colors are rendered after each sample is complete.
 No compaction is performed.
 1. **After all samples**.
 The output colors are rendered only after all samples are complete.
-(This tends to perform the fastest, but may cause the GPU to timeout and the render to be stopped prematurely.)
+(This tends to perform the fastest, but may cause the GPU to timeout on the demo scene and the render to be stopped prematurely.)

 ### Controls
 The camera is controlled by an orbit control system and can be moved by dragging the left mouse button and dollied using the scrollwheel.